carlosedp/b612/README.md

 "editor.fontLigatures": true
 // or
 "editor.fontLigatures": "'calt' on,'zero' off, 'ezer' off",
-// or to have context alts and slashed zero, set:
+// or to have ligatures and slashed zero, set:
 "editor.fontLigatures": "'calt' on,'zero' on",
+// or to have ligatures and empty zero, set:
+"editor.fontLigatures": "'calt' on,'ezer' on",
 ```

 The fonts were Ligaturized using <https://github.com/ToxicFrog/Ligaturizer>.
 The ligatures come from Fira Code font originally.

 Nerd Fonts glyphs were added to the fonts using Docker container from <https://github.com/ryanoasis/nerd-fonts/>.

-The modified fonts can be downloaded from [./fonts/otf](./fonts/otf) directory.
+The modified fonts can be downloaded from [./fonts/](./fonts/) directory.

+- `fonts/ligatures` - Contains both the B612 and B612 Mono fonts with ligatures.
+- `fonts/ligature-nerd` - Contains the B612 and B612 Mono fonts with NerdFonts glyphs and ligatures.
+- `fonts/original` - Contains the original B612 and B612 Mono fonts without any modifications (no ligatures or NerdFonts glyphs) and no dotted/slashed zero sources (original empty zero).
+- `fonts/plain` - Contains the original B612 and B612 Mono fonts with dotted and slashed zero sources.

 ## Font Specimen